Cc

 Because we use them so often I call them ‘the big-5’ specialised questions.

 In addition to the big-5, there are other specialised questions which get asked occasionally.
 You can download a list of them with the appropriate conditions for their use.
-The analysis of our transcripts showed that a question from this list was used approximately once per session.
+The analysis of our transcripts showed that a question from this remaining list was used approximately once per session.

 In Section 8 below (Modelling contexts and conditions) I explain why and when Penny and I have used the big-5 questions.